|Ingredients||Alcohol, sugar, honey, 130 plants and flowers|

 |Produit par||Pères Chartreux|

 So tasty was this elixir that it was often used as a beverage rather than a medicine.
-Recognizing this, the monks, in 1764, adapted the elixir recipe to make a milder beverage, and which we know today as "Green Chartreuse" (55% alcohol).
+Recognizing this, the monks, in 1764, adapted the elixir recipe to make a milder beverage commercialized under the name "liqueur of health", and which we know today as "Green Chartreuse" (55% alcohol).
 The success of this liqueur was immediate and its fame was no longer restricted to the area around La Grande Chartreuse.
-In 1838, the Chartreuse distillers developed a sweeter form of Chartreuse: "Yellow Chartreuse" (43% alcohol).
+In 1838, the Chartreuse distillers developed a sweeter form of Chartreuse: "Yellow Chartreuse" (43% alcohol)

 After World War II, the government lifted the expulsion order, making the Carthusian monks once again legal French residents.
 Since the closure of the distillery of Tarragona in 1989, the liqueur is produced exclusively in Voiron using the herbal mixture prepared by two monks at Grande Chartreuse.

-Today, this elixir is still made only by the Carthusian monks following that ancient recipe, and is called Herbal Elixir of the Grande-Chartreuse.
-The selection, crushing and mixing of 130 secret herbs and natural plants used in producing the liqueurs of completely natural color, is done in the monastery by two monks.
-This liqueur is aged for several years in huge oak casks and placed into the world's longest liqueur cellar for maturation.
+The selection, crushing and mixing of 130 secret herbs, natural plants and other botanicals used in producing the liqueurs of completely natural colour, is done in the monastery by two monks.
+This "liqueur of health" is aged for several years in huge oak casks and placed into the world's longest liqueur cellar for maturation.
 Even today the formula remains a mystery which modern investigation methods have not been able to penetrate!

 No customer reviews for the moment.